How to Build DSA Intuition: The Layer Nobody Trains

 • Pattern construction: Means you read a problem you've never seen, identify the features that point to a specific pattern, and build the solution from those cues instead of recalling it.

-The gap between these two explains why engineers who've solved 300+ problems still freeze on unfamiliar mediums.
-Their practice built recognition but never built construction.
+The gap between these two explains why solving 300+ problems can still leave you freezing on unfamiliar mediums.
+The practice built recognition but never built construction.

 ℹ️ Info